-Note: Students will be assessed approximately \$40.00 for outside activities such as bowling, spin class, outdoor education, etc. The 40.00 will be deducted from each student's FACTS account.
+Additional fee of approximately \$40.00 for outside activities such as bowling, spin class, outdoor education, etc. The 40.00 will be deducted from each student's FACTS account.

 HEALTH is a semester course designed to promote the choices that lead to physical, mental, and social health.
 Lifelong physical fitness is stressed, and students are encouraged to set individual fitness goals and to develop exercise programs designed to meet those goals.
 Current issues such as personal safety, drug abuse, eating disorders, and nutrition are part of the course.
 Guest speakers provide important, updated information on these issues as well.
-One-half credit.
-Note: A CPR class is part of the program, and the students will be assessed a \$12.00 fee for certification.
+One-half credit.Additional fee of \$12.00 for CPR certification is part of the program.
+The 12.00 will be deducted from the students FACTS account.

 FAMILY AND CONSUMER SCIENCE is a semester course designed to help students study and experience practical applications of food science, basic sewing, crocheting, upcycling, and do-it-yourself (projects) as well as financial planning and etiquette.
 This course is open to seniors only.
+Limited to 12 students.
 One-half credit.

-Note: There is a fee for materials required for this course which will be deducted from the student's FACTS account in August.
+Additional fee of 125.00 for materials required for this course.
+The fee will be deducted from the FACTS account.